-Information about dietary intake was collected at ages 33 (1991) and 42 (2000), as well as at the biomedical sweep at 45 years (2003).
-While no established DAT was used, the frequency of consumption of a limited number of specific foods was recorded and these foods varied across sweeps (Table 6.1).
+Information about dietary intake was collected at ages 33 (1991), 42 (2000), 44 (2003) and 62 years (2020).

+On the first three occasions, while no established DAT was used, the frequency of consumption of a limited number of specific foods was recorded and these foods varied across sweeps (Table 6.1).
 It is noteworthy that in 1991 the questions for fresh fruit and salad or raw vegetables were season-specific, but in 2000 they were not.
 Participants were also asked if they followed a special diet.